cbcrg/tcoffee/docs/tcoffee_installation.rst

 Using the EBI BLAST Client
 --------------------------
 This is by far the easiest (and the default mode).
 The perl clients are already incorporated in T-Coffee and all you need is are the proper PERL library.
 In theory, T-Coffee should have already installed these libraries during the standard installation.
 Yet, this requires having root access.
 It really is worth the effort, since the EBI is providing one of the best webservice available around, and most notably, the only public PSIBLAST via a web service.
+Note that because PSIBLAST is time consuming, T-Coffee stores the runs in its cache (./tcoffee/cache) so that it does not need to be re-run.
+It means that if you re-align your sequences (or add a few extra sequences), things will be considerably faster.

 Whenever you use a T-Coffee mode requiring BLAST access, it will ask you for an authentification E-mail.
 Be Careful!
 If you provide a fake E-mail, the EBI may suspend the service for all machines associated with your IP address (that could mean your entire lab, entire institute, or even the entire country or, but I doubt it, the whole universe).

 Using the NCBI BLAST Client